Belmont University | 1900 Belmont Boulevard | Nashville, TN 37212-3757

 His continued work and patience with former all-conference centers Boomer Herndon and Andrew Preston reaped huge dividends as the `Twin Tower' duo ranked second and third in the Atlantic Sun in field goal percentage respectively in 2006-07.
 A year earlier, the Bruins led the Atlantic Sun and ranked fourth nationally in field goal percentage (.493).
 Moreover, Ayers helped Belmont enjoy one of the greatest single-season improvements in rebounding margin in program history - a big reason why the Bruins reached their first NCAA Tournament.

-The long line of productive post players for Belmont will now be passed on to the likes of Chad Lang, Drew Windler, Tyler Hadden and Nick Smith.
+The long line of productive post players for Belmont will now be passed on to the likes of Tyler Hadden, Nick Smith, Josh Lester, Amanze Egekeze and Mack Mercer.

 Besides his work with the Bruins in the paint, he also handles opponent scouting, recruiting, and works in concert with the strength and conditioning staff on the individual workout programs for Belmont student-athletes.